syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-TextAnnotation.md

 ---
-title: "BPMN Event"
-component: "Diagram"
+layout: post
+title: Visualize graphical object using BPMN Event| Syncfusion
-description: "Event is notated with a circle and it represents an event in a business process"
+description: How the event is notated with a circle and it represents an event in a business process and how to customize their appearance?
+platform: wpf
+control: SfDiagram
+documentation: ug
 ---

 # BPMN text annotation